 In 2019, we began delivering much needed pet supplies to our partners and directly to people experiencing housing or financial instability, and these efforts have grown each year, thanks to community support.

 To help lost pets get returned to their homes as quickly as possible, we provide free pet ID tags at events we host in communities throughout Washington.
 Why?
 One of the most common reasons pets end up in a shelter in Washington state is they become separated from their caretakers and are brought into an adoption agency by good Samaritans or animal control.
 When an animal doesn't have an ID tag or microchip, they are labeled as "stray," and soon put up for adoption or transferred to another agency.
-Through our free pet ID efforts, we are working to get at the root cause of shelter overpopulation, so animal shelters can handle fewer lost pets and focus their resources on animals without a loving family, and pets can be returned quickly and safely to their family.

 Additionally, it is estimated that up to 10% of the homeless population has pets; the city of Seattle/King County, Washington, is ranked third in a list of major cities in the US with the largest number of people experiencing homelessness.
 We honor that income should not be a barrier to keeping a pet.
 These are beloved pets whose caretakers want the best for them.